 Caution now is the main focus after a tough 2020.
 As it is for pretty much everyone in the industry.
 Which is why supply is so constrained.
 And which again is why oil prices could meet little resistance on the way up even though Saudi and Russian oil will fill some of the gaps in the months to come.
 The larger question is whether they are able to further out in time, even 1-2 years from now.

 How about further acquisitions?
 Lots of struggling companies and majors that want to divest at cheap prices.
 Why not pick up the spoils on the side of the road?
 Frankly, I hope they don’t go down that route, even though it could potentially add more longer term value.
 I prefer to think that now is the time to harvest at as low risk as possible.
-Seems to me they have plenty of run way and a size that is adequate.
+Seems to me they have plenty of run way, especially with Blackrod in the pipeline, and a size that is adequate.

 If my view that oil is heading towards Brent $70-$80 in the coming 2-3 years plays out and if we return to normalized valuation multiples the stock could easily 5x over that time frame.